arpitbbhayani/articles/blogs/bayesian-average.md

 ![score function](https://user-images.githubusercontent.com/4745789/79067003-cf8b9400-7cd9-11ea-9b16-c1875933725a.png)

 ## Arithmetic Mean
-The simplest and the most common strategy to compute this aggregated score is by taking an arithmetic mean (average).
-Hence for each product we sum all the ratings that it got and divide it by the number of ratings it got, giving us an average value.
+The simplest and the most common strategy to compute this aggregated score for a product is by taking an [Arithmetic Mean (average)](https://en.wikipedia.org/wiki/Arithmetic_mean) of all the ratings it received.
+Hence for each product we sum all the ratings that it got and divide it by its cardinality, giving us an average value.

 ![arithmetic mean](https://user-images.githubusercontent.com/4745789/79049349-b387e400-7c40-11ea-9adf-b40aa377778f.png)